 Call The Lung Center at 1-844-BWH-LUNG (1-844-294-5864) to make an appointment with the Center for LAM Research and Clinical Care or request an appointment online.

-Physicians who are part of the Partners Healthcare network receive access to consultations with Elizabeth "Lisa" Henske, MD, during regularly scheduled pulmonary follow-up appointments and for leading-edge information on current basic/translation/clinical research initiatives in the LAM community.
+Physicians who are part of the Mass General Brigham network receive access to consultations with Elizabeth "Lisa" Henske, MD, during regularly scheduled pulmonary follow-up appointments and for leading-edge information on current basic/translation/clinical research initiatives in the LAM community.

 Also, you will have access to support services as you manage your LAM patients; these services include but are not limited to care coordination support, subspecialty consultation with thoracic surgery, urology, GYN, GYN oncology, reproductive medicine, psychiatry and nutrition.